clojure-emacs/clj-refactor.el/README.md

 ## Setup keybindings

 All functions in clj-refactor have a two-letter mnemonic shortcut.
+For instance, rename-file is `rf`.
 You get to choose how those are bound.
 Here's how:

     (cljr-add-keybindings-with-prefix "C-c C-m")
     ;; eg. rename files with `C-c C-m rf`.